jsquyres/ompi/docs/installation.rst

   disable building the portals BTL and the ud OOB component.

+.. _install-network-support-label:

 Networking support / options
 ----------------------------

+The following are command line options for various network types that can be used with ``configure``:

 * ``--with-fca=DIR``:
   Specify the directory where the Mellanox FCA library and